fjp9/fjp9-is601homework3/readme.md

 1. Added support for faker by added command, --num_records, to test any number of randomly generated data
 2. Add main.py to support a basic user interface allowing the user to either add, subtract, multiply, divide two numbers from the command line.

+# Homework 5

+Added the following functionality:

+1. The app now follows the REPL and command pattern. with support for the following commands: add, subtract, divide, multiply, exit, and menu.
+2. The commands are automatically loaded using plugins